teodutu/operating-systems/content/chapters/compute/lab/README.md

 Let's take it methodically.
 Compile and run `sum_array_processes.d` using 1, 2, 4 and 8 processes respectively.
+If your system only has 4 cores ([hyperthreading](https://www.intel.com/content/www/us/en/gaming/resources/hyper-threading.html) included), limit your runs to 4 processes.
 Note the running times for each number of processes.
 We expect the speedups compared to our reference run to be 1, 2, 4 and 8 respectively, right?